masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 # Instantiation

-Instantiation is the process of translating from Pyrope to a representative set of gates.
+Instantiation is the process of translating from Pyrope to an equivalent set of gates.
 The gates could be simplified or further optimized by later compiler passes or optimization steps.
+This section provides an overview of how the major Pyrope syntax constructs translate to gates.

 ## Conditionals